 The total cost of the project was $279 million USD.
 The National Science Foundation provided the majority of the money for construction, about $242 million.
 The remaining funds came from funding agencies in the US and abroad.

 The sensors that make up the detector are called digital optical modules, or DOMs, and were carefully tested before they were deployed.
 Once they are frozen in the ice, they can no longer be physically accessed.
 We can, however, troubleshoot electronic problems and update software remotely, because all DOMs are wired to the IceCube Lab at the South Pole.

 The IceCube Collaboration runs the project and the University of Wisconsin–Madison (UW) is the lead institution.
 UW led construction of the IceCube proof-of-concept project called AMANDA, and in evaluating proposals from several institutions, the National Science Foundation determined that UW had the experience and success to oversee IceCube.

-About 250 physicists, computer scientists, and engineers make up the IceCube Collaboration, from 38 institutions in 10 countries.
+About 300 physicists, computer scientists, and engineers make up the IceCube Collaboration, from 50 institutions in 12 countries as of November 2017.

-IceCube has two people that spend the entire year (winter over) at the South Pole.
+IceCube has two people who spend the entire year (winter over) at the South Pole.
 Their jobs are to maintain the data acquisition computers and collect data.
-About 50 people in other science and support positions stay at the South Pole station for the long, dark winter.
+About 40 people in other science and support positions stay at the South Pole station for the long, dark winter.

 During IceCube’s construction from 2004 to 2011, about 100 people working on IceCube would be at the South Pole between November 1 and February 15.
 However, they were not all there at the same time.
 Only about 48 people from IceCube were there at any one time during its construction.
 The average population of all scientists and support personnel at the South Pole during the austral summer is about 150 people.